Jet Set Radio Future: Reception

 In 2009, Edge ranked the game at #44 on its list of "The 100 Best Games To Play Today", writing: "The sound track is peerless, and whether grinding vertically down a 200-foot dragon, leaping across Shibuya's handrails, or just cruising the wrong way down a one-way street, there's nowhere else that's so exhilarating to simply travel through."
 The game was also featured in 1001 Video Games You Must Play Before You Die.
+French magazine Consoles Max also reviewed the game positively, praising its visual style, sense of movement, and soundtrack, while noting that its dense structure and mission design could become repetitive over longer play sessions, awarding it a score of 15 out of 20.